-In either situation, you are getting out of a home that is no longer affordable to you and will hopefully prevent serious damage being done to your credit by avoiding a foreclosure all together!
+In either situation, you are getting out of a home that is no longer affordable to you and will hopefully prevent serious damage from being done to your credit by avoiding a foreclosure altogether!

 We specialize in foreclosure properties in Colorado, so if you are facing this situation and are looking for someone to help you out, please consider using us as a resource as you’ll have a dedicated professional working hard for you!